ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 dwc_otg.lpm_enable=0 console=tty1 console=serial0, 115200, root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait
 ```
+**Note:** After applying any changes to the system files, emember to run `sudo reboot` to ensure that all modifications are properly saved and take effect.
 ### Raspberry Pi and Hardware connections
 According to the conceptual block diagram, the Raspberry Pi must be connected to the MCP2515 microcontroller to interface with the CAN bus via the MCP2515 transceiver.
 Additionally, a suitable solution is required to establish serial communication between the Raspberry Pi and the PC.
 The next step involves reviewing the Raspberry Pi pins that are compatible with the protocols outlined in the diagram.
 The following image highlights the Raspberry Pi pins used for this project's specific connections.
 <p align="center">